Borets/stripe-takehome/README.md

 This is take home from stripe that is currently in progress.

 ## Know Issues
-* Original tutorials mentioned MongoDB but it is really hard '
+* Original tutorials mentioned MongoDB but it is really hard to get it to work and preseed with data so I kind of abandoned it :/
+* I'm following this tutorial https://www.youtube.com/watch?v=Fy9SdZLBTOo

 ## Next Steps
 * Build a few extra steps in the checkout experience.